Back to Blog

 Solution: Staff Support and Group Training

-Your staff needs to be motivating clients, reminding them why they started and pushing them to reach their goal – not letting them forget about it.
-If a client doesn’t see the results they expected, a trainer should be there listening, finding out why and coming up with the solution.
+Your staff needs to be motivating clients, reminding them why they started, and pushing them to reach their goals – not letting them forget about it.
+If a client doesn’t see the results they expected, a trainer should be there listening, finding out why, and coming up with the solution.

-Aside from hiring a great team, there are multiple benefits from offering group training.
+Aside from hiring a great team, there are multiple benefits to offering group training.
 In this case, it creates an environment where members are supporting themselves and each other.

 Classes and boot camps help to break down barriers and incorporate newbies into the tribe.
-The results of The IHRSA’s report reveals that class attendees are 56% less likely to cancel their membership compared to those who train on their own using free weights or cardio equipment.
+An IHRSA report revealed that class attendees are 56% less likely to cancel their membership compared to those who train on their own using free weights or cardio equipment.

 Go a step further and set up a Facebook group where you can host live Q&A and invite your fitness trainers to engage with posts and comments within the community.